pereradrian/generative/README.md

 Some generative models for reaction diffusion equations

 ## Collatz
-Some simullations on collatz conjecture
+Some simulations on collatz conjecture

+## Primes
+Simulations on prime structures